McGill-CSB/RNAMoIP/README.txt

                          This must be a number between 0 and 1.
 			 We used "0.3".
                    v) The max number of components in the motif inserted.
-                         The implementation has been done up to '4'.
+                         The implementation has been done for '4'.

  EXAMPLE:
          If you have the sequence / secondary structure: